 Anika Voisey Rodgers - Anika earned a BS in Biology from Texas A&M University and had completed 18 hours toward a MS degree in Biology at the University of Kentucky when she transferred to the DDS/PhD program at BCD in summer 2009.
 She concentrated on her PhD requirements and on performing research in her mentor's (Dr. Jerry Feng) lab.
 During her previous project at the University of Kentucky, she designed and created a mouse model to characterize the biochemical link between apoptosis and autophagy through the deletion of the BH3 domain from Beclin 1, a tumor suppressor protein.
 In Dr. Feng's lab, Anika switched her focus to studying DKK1 (Dickkopf 1) and its role in calvarial osteogenesis.
 In fall 2012, she began the DDS portion of her program with her D1 year, and she will continue taking the dental curriculum for the next three years.
 Anika says that "The DDS/PhD program presents a great opportunity for individuals like myself to successfully integrate a strong interest in dentistry with a passion for research.
 I was incredibly excited to discover the existance of, and be admitted into, this dual-degree option.
 My objective is to maximize the learning potential this program offers, enabling me to achieve my long-term career aspirations to practice dentisty, perform cutting-edge dental research, whilst also developing into an effective academic mentor."

 Crystal Johnson - Crystal is the most recent student to be admitted to the DDS/PhD program.
-Prior to beginning her studies at BCD, she had earned her BS in Chemistry from the University of Houston and completed a certificate in Biomedical Science at the University of Texas, Dallas.
+Prior to beginning her studies at BCD, she had earned her BS in Chemistry from the University of Houston and completed a certificate in Biomedical Sciences at the University of Texas, Dallas.
 Crystal had already completed her D1 year when she was accepted into the dual-degree program.
-She is taking the subsequent years of the dental curriculum and is currently a D3 student.
-She became involved in summer research in 2011 and is taking graduate courses as her schedule allows.
-By Spring 2014, she will finish her DDS degree and will then devote herself full-time to the PhD portion of her program.
+She became involved in summer research in 2011 and took graduate courses as her schedule allowed.
+She took the subsequent years of the dental curriculum and by Spring 2014 had finished her DDS degree.
+She will now devote herself full time to the PhD portion of her program.
 Her area of research interest is in dental pulp complex regeneration using peptide hydrogel scaffolds and Dental Pulp Stem Cells.
-Her goals following the completion of her doctorate include obtaining a Master's degree in Health Professions Education and a career in dental academia.
-Crystal proclaimed that "The training of dental educators is important to the longevity and sustainability of dentistry as a profession.
-Second, I believe that advancement of the field of dentistry through translational research is equally as important, and I plan to be a part of both fields in efforts to advance them."
+Her goals following the completetion of her doctorate include obtaining a Master's degree in Health Professions Education and a career in dental academia.
+Crystal problamed that "The training of dental educators is important to the longevity and sustainability of dentistry as a profession.
+Second, I believe that advancement of the field of dentistry through translational research is equally as imporant, and I plan to be a part of both fields in efforts to advance them."